-Photo Credit: Alex Fort
+Photo Credit: Carlos Garcia

 Over three decades, Devin Sarno has cultivated an esteemed position in the Los Angeles underground.
 Beginning with his dalliances in the fertile experimentation of mid-80’s SST Records bands (including providing lyrics for Saccharine Trust) and onto his ruminative ventures into high-frequency noise and low-end facing drone under the CRIB alias and his own name, Sarno’s prodigious itinerary of critically-lauded solo and collaborative ventures reveal an experimental ear with an unremitting dedication to his craft.